Rococo Revival: Early Rococo

 The term Rococo was widely used to designate artistic style of the early 18th century in Europe and especially France.
 Rococo emerged during the early 18th century as a French mode of interior design and was considered the predominant artistic style in Europe at the time.
 However, there was no "rococo" art—the word "rococo" only emerged following the French Revolution and not commonly used until the early 19th century.

 Sinuous lines, intricate decoration, and both fanciful and naturalistic motifs characterized the rococo style.
 As stated in a publication by Nóra Veszprémi, the style was "characterized by intricate and refined ornament" and "associated with luxury, aristocracy, refinement, and wealth."
 Towards the end of the century with the arrival of neoclassicism, the term rococo was used to criticize any neo-classical art in including the Gothic, the Baroque, and any earlier styles of the century.

 Louis XV Style in France

 In the mid-nineteenth century, the term rococo referred to a style recalling the ornament and design aesthetics of the Louis XV style and early Louis XVI style.
-The period between 1715-1745, encompassing the reign of Louis XV, is generally accepted as the high point of the Rococo style in French art.
+The period between 1715 and 1745, encompassing the reign of Louis XV, is generally accepted as the high point of the Rococo style in French art.